Clinical Resources

 Specialists and Research

 Radiofrequency ABlation of Benign Intrathyroidal Tumours.
 A pragmatic multicentre, randomised trial to examine the efficacy and cost-effectiveness of radiofrequency ablation versus hemithyroidectomy in the treatment of benign symptomatic thyroid nodules, funded by NIHR/HTA.
-Chief Investigator: Mr Neil Sharma and Prof Kristien Boelaert, University of Birmingham.
-Trial will open in March/April 2025 for recruitment.

 wEight chanGes, caRdio-mEtabolic risks and mortality in patients with hyperthyroidism.
 Study encompassing an emulated trial design using routinely collected clinical data from Clinical Practice Research Datalink (CPRD, Gold and Aurum) linked to Hospital Episode Statistics (HES) and the Office of National Statistics (ONS) registry to compare treatment outcomes in a large cohort of patients (>50,000) with newly diagnosed hyperthyroidism receiving either a prolonged course of antithyroid drugs, radioactive iodine or surgery.
 Funded by NIHR/RfPB.